Jooho/kserve/hack/setup/SCRIPT_GUIDELINES.md

 # Script Guidelines

-Guidelines for writing infrastructure installation scripts.
+Guidelines for writing infrastructure installation scripts that integrate with the KServe installation script generator.

+**Generator location**: `hack/setup/scripts/install-script-generator/`

+**See also**: [Generator README](scripts/install-script-generator/README.md) for architecture and testing details.

 ## Quick Reference